 Combined with hand-washing, vaccination and social distancing, mask-wearing has proven to substantially reduce the risk of transmitting Covid-19.
 In regions where mask-wearing was enforced by authorities, death rates were lower.

-This article has been fact-checked by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic in Mount Elizabeth Novena Specialist Centre.
+This article has been verified medically by Dr Leong Hoe Nam, infectious diseases specialist at Rophi Clinic in Mount Elizabeth Novena Specialist Centre (Singapore).